ruzul2185/ruzul2185/README.md

 ## 💼 About Me

 - 🎓 **B.Tech in Computer Science Engineering** from G.H.
-Raisoni College of Engineering (CGPA: 8.69)
+Raisoni College of Engineering
 - 🔧 Experienced in building full-stack applications with **ReactJS**, **NextJS**, **NodeJS**, and **CakePHP**
 - 📱 Developed cross-platform mobile apps using **React Native** (Android + iOS)
 - 🌐 Backend skills include working with **Express.js**, **MySQL**, and **MongoDB**